npg-mmilosh-cji/RedditQuarantineNLP/README.md

 # RedditQuarantineNLP
-Investigating the effects of Reddit quarantines on user sentiment and recruitment
+Investigating the effects of Reddit quarantine on user content and sentiment

 The goal of this project is to use NLP techniques to understand the impact of a Reddit “quarantine”.
 The project will focus on the language used within the quarantined subreddits before and after quarantine took place.